Skip to Content

 7. Audiologists can help with balance

-If dizziness and balance become a problem, it is vital that you get medical help as soon as you can.
+If dizziness and balance become a problem, you must get medical help as soon as you can.
 An audiologist can offer various balance tests to determine cause, severity and diagnosis.
 Your eye movements may also be tested – due to them often highlighting the true functionality of your ears.

 Sometimes a hearing test is required, as inner-ear problems generally stem from issues with the hearing system.
 Expert advice will follow your consultation, as to how your balance can be reinstated.